vsariola/sointu/README.md

 Sointu is work-in-progress.
-It is a fork and an evolution of [4klang](https://github.com/hzdgopher/4klang), a modular software synthesizer intended to easily produce music for 4k intros-small executables with a maximum filesize of 4096 bytes containing realtime audio and visuals.
+It is a fork and an evolution of [4klang](https://github.com/hzdgopher/4klang), a modular software synthesizer intended to easily produce music for 4k intros &mdash; small executables with a maximum filesize of 4096 bytes containing realtime audio and visuals.
 Like 4klang, the sound is produced by a virtual machine that executes small bytecode to produce the audio; however, by now the internal virtual machine has been heavily rewritten and extended.
 It is actually extended so much that you will never fit all the features at the same time in a 4k intro, but a fairly capable synthesis engine can already be fitted in 600 bytes (386, compressed), with another few hundred bytes for the patch and pattern data.

 Sointu consists of two core elements:
 - A cross-platform synth-tracker app for composing music, written in